-One such issue is the question of statutory authorization-for international regulatory cooperation.
-Differences in the degree to which agencies can account for international issuesengage in such activities depend on the agency's specific statutory authorization.
+One such issue is the question of statutory authorization for international regulatory cooperation.
+Differences in the degree to which agencies can engage in such activities depend on the agency's specific statutory authorization.
 Some agencies have clear authorization and a mandate to engage in international activities.
 For example, the FCC has statutory mandates to pursue international cooperation for international communications topics, including international long distance, submarine cables, and satellites.
-The U.S. SAFE WEB Act of 200656 gave the FTC new authorities to share information and provide investigative assistance to foreign law enforcement agencies.
-The SEC also has statutory authority to provide enforcement assistance to its foreign counterparts.57 Yet other agencies state that their authorizing statutes do not grant them legal authority to consider international impacts when making regulatory decisions.
-The CPSC emphasized that all of its international work takes place in pursuit of the mission of promoting product safety.
-While alignment of standards may be beneficial from a trade perspective, the CPSC will only pursue alignment if it would increase safety, and will not support efforts toward alignment where safety is not improved.
-NHTSA staff emphasized that the authorizing statute makes safety the overriding priority of the agency, and there is no mention of harmonization in the authorizing statute coordination in the authorizing statute.
-The SEC's primary mission is to protect investors; maintain fair, orderly, and efficient markets; and facilitate capital formation.
-The SEC will only pursue alignment if it would further that mission.
+The U.S. SAFE WEB Act of 200653 gave the FTC new authorities to share information and provide investigative assistance to foreign law enforcement agencies.
+The SEC also has statutory authority to provide enforcement assistance to its foreign counterparts.54 Yet other agencies state that their authorizing statutes do not grant them legal authority to consider international impacts when making regulatory decisions.
+The CPSC emphasized that all of its international work takes place in pursuit of the mission of promoting product safety.55 While alignment of standards may be beneficial from a trade perspective, the CPSC will only pursue alignment if it would increase safety, and will not support efforts toward alignment where safety is not improved.56 NHTSA staff emphasized that the authorizing statute makes safety the overriding priority of the agency, and there is no mention of coordination in the authorizing statute.
+The SEC's primary mission is to protect investors; maintain fair,

-56 Pub.
+53 Pub.
 L. 109-455, 120 Stat.
 3372 (2006).

-57 15 U.S.C. § 78u(a)(2)
+54 15 U.S.C. § 78u(a)(2)